Suunto Vertical 2: AMOLED, Flashlight, and 65-Hour GPS—In-Depth Buyer’s Guide

 Maps, Navigation and Software Ecosystem

-For $600, you expect onboard maps, and with Suunto, you get them—for a similar list price, Garmin Instinct offers an inferior shell and no onboard maps.
+For $600, you expect onboard maps, and with Suunto, you get them.
+For a similar list price, Garmin Instinct offers an inferior shell and lens and no onboard maps.
 Even if you get the lower-end Fenix with maps, you would find that Garmin’s maps are underpowered.

 Suunto’s new processor is much better at rendering, panning and zooming maps than Garmin’s.
-Some Garmin map actions can take over 10 seconds to fully render.
-Garmin obviously has other benefits with its maps and navigation ecosystem.
+Some Garmin map actions can take over 10 seconds to fully render – which is inexcusable to save a few dollars on a component in a premium watch.
+Garmin obviously has other benefits with its wider maps and navigation ecosystem.
 Still, Suunto has played catch-up a little here, and now lets you download maps when not connected to the charger.

 suunto vertical 2 climb guidance